hariramt/Single2FlexibleOnline/single2flexibleonline-migrate-using-the-azure-cli.md

 az postgres flexible-server migration update --subscription 11111111-1111-1111-1111-111111111111 --resource-group my-learning-rg --name myflexibleserver --migration-name CLIMigrationExample --setup-replication
 ```

-This command is required to advance the migration is the flexible server is waiting in the `WaitingForLogicalReplicationSetupRequestOnSourceDB` state.
+This command is required to advance the migration when the flexible server is waiting in the `WaitingForLogicalReplicationSetupRequestOnSourceDB` state.

 ![CLI Pic7](./media/az-postgres-flexible-server-migration-logical-replication.png "CLI Pic7")